Who are considered stakeholders in an organization?

 Prepare for the Fundamentals of Success in Business Exam.
 Study with comprehensive flashcards and multiple-choice questions featuring hints and explanations.
 Pass your exam with confidence!

-Stakeholders in an organization encompass all parties who have an interest in its performance and outcomes.
-This includes a diverse range of individuals and groups, such as employees, investors, suppliers, customers, local communities, and even competitors.
-Each of these stakeholders has a unique perspective and interest in how the organization operates and succeeds.
+Stakeholders in an organization encompass all parties that have an interest in its performance and outcomes.
+This broad definition includes not only investors and suppliers but also employees, customers, local communities, government entities, and even competitors.
+Each of these groups can be affected by or can affect the organization’s operations, strategies, and overall success.

 Subscribe